 - Patient does not have histologic subtypes: gastrointestinal stomal tumor (GIST), Desmoid, Ewing sarcoma, bone sarcomas and Kaposi sarcoma

-- Patients with non-melanomatous skin cancer, in situ carcinoma, or low-risk prostate cancer can be enrolled
+- Patients with history of non-melanomatous skin cancer, in situ carcinoma, or low-risk prostate cancer can be enrolled

 - Eastern Cooperative Oncology Group (ECOG) performance status =< 1